-Obamacare is designed to ensure coverage for All Americans.
+Obamacare was designed to provide basic coverage for all Americans.

 Before Obamacare, those with pre-existing conditions could be refused coverage or charged more for their plan.
-With Obamacare, it ensures that insurance companies allow those with pre-existing conditions to receive the same care as those without.
+Obamacare ensures that insurance companies allow those with pre-existing conditions to receive the same care as those without.

 If you don’t choose to enroll during the Open Enrollment Period, your options to purchase coverage become limited.
 You cannot purchase ACA-compliant coverage unless a qualifying event occurs.
 These events include:

 - Family event (marriage, divorce, or death)

 At SBMA, our goal is to provide affordable ADA-compliant benefits to our clients.
 For more information about the plans that we offer or to enroll, contact us directly or talk to one of our brokers today.